There are a few avenues to get in touch with us and others in the community for help.

 - Your data is stored in a MongoDB database that you provide

-If you are using Coral Cloud Hosting for Talk:
+If you are using our Hosted SaaS version of Talk:

-- Your data is stored in a dedicated MongDB database that is provisioned for your in the Cloud
+- Your data is stored in a dedicated MongoDB database that is provisioned for you

-- The Coral Team and its third party database hosting providers use strict access controls and auditing to protected your data from unauthorized access by team members
+- The Coral Team and its third-party database hosting providers use strict access controls and auditing to protected your data from unauthorized access

 - The Toxic Comments plugin integrates with the Perspective API from Google to detect the likelihood of toxicity of comments in real-time

 - The Akismet plugin detects and blocks spam comments

 - The CSS of the Talk comment stream can be customized by adding your own CSS via an external stylesheet

 - The functionality of Talk can be extended through the plugin framework